froyplus000/Hotel-Booking-System/docs/my-notes/hotel_booking_system_design_notes.md

 ```

 If we look at folder structure of this Hotel Booking project, we'll see that there are multiple projects for a single solution file.
-The reason we want separation of concern in this project, that's why we have many projects to represent each roles and reposibilities in the system.
+The reason is we want separation of concern in this project, that's why we have many projects to represent each roles and reposibilities in the system.

 ## Clean Architecture